swsms/web-quiz-engine/README.md

 # Web Quiz Engine
 A simple engine for creating and solving quizzes through HTTP API.

+It uses an embedded H2 database to store all data in the file system.

 ## Running the application

 - Building app